Andrew Sullivan: Is the World Done With Liberal Democracy?

 Here’s another interesting study on the potency of hormones, especially in understanding the different behaviors of men and women.

-A new study by Aniruddha Das of McGill University in Canada in Springer’s journal Adaptive Human Behavior and Physiology analyzed data extracted from the 2005-2006 and 2010-2011 waves of the National Social Life, Health and Aging Project (NSHAP).
-From the analysis of over 1,000 men, Das found that men with higher levels of the sex hormones testosterone and dehydroepiandrosterone (DHEA) in their bodies had weaker religious ties.
+A new study by Aniruddha Das of McGill University in Canada in Springer’s journal Adaptive Human Behavior and Physiology analyzed data extracted from the 2005–2006 and 2010–2011 waves of the National Social Life, Health and Aging Project.
+From the analysis of over 1,000 men, Das found that men with higher levels of the sex hormones testosterone and dehydroepiandrosterone in their bodies had weaker religious ties.
 “Religion influences a range of cultural and political patterns at the population level.
 Results from the current study indicate the latter may also have hormonal roots,” says Das.
 “There is therefore a need for conceptual models that can accommodate the dynamic interplay of psychosocial and neuroendocrine factors in shaping a person’s life cycle.”

 Religion?
 Seems absurd at first, until you recall that women greatly outnumber men in most religious congregations.
 Here’s a Pew study.
 Money quote:

 This gender gap in religiosity is global: “Across the 84 countries for which data are available, the average share of women who say they pray daily is 8 percentage points higher than the average share of men.”
-The gender gap in attending services doesn’t pan out in Muslim-majority countries, partly perhaps of more entrenched patriarchy, and many other factors may contribute, of course, with nurture and culture definitely playing a role.
+The gender gap in attending services doesn’t pan out in Muslim-majority countries, partly, perhaps, because of more entrenched patriarchy, and many other factors may contribute, of course, with nurture and culture definitely playing a role.
 Among the best cultural explanation: “‘Women often give higher priority to religion not because of their sex per se, but because they usually experience less security in their lives,’ being more vulnerable than men to the hardships of ‘poverty, debt, poor health, old age and lack of physical safety.’ … For this reason, ‘women give higher priority to security – and religion,’ which ‘provides a sense of safety and well-being.’”

 What’s interesting to me is that the latest study focusing on testosterone was only with men over 57, when testosterone levels are in steep decline from their peaks.
-What is the effect when testosterone is flooding the system in your teens or twenties?
+What is the effect when testosterone is flooding the system in your teens or 20s?
 Seen many men of that age in church lately?
 And are there any differences between women’s religious observance and their testosterone levels?
 My own anecdotal experience is that I find it much harder to meditate in the days after a testosterone shot.
 There’s something about testosterone that makes you want to act and to do, rather than just be.
 There’s something about it that gives you a sense of impunity.
 That isn’t the usual precursor to fearing God.

 The Crisis Continues

-In another not-great omen in the opioid overdose epidemic, there’s no sign that fentanyl’s grip is loosening.
+In another not-great omen in the opioid-overdose epidemic, there’s no sign that fentanyl’s grip is loosening.
 Au contraire if this story is an indicator of supply channels:

 In a record-breaking drug bust in Nebraska, state troopers seized 118 pounds of fentanyl — containing enough lethal doses to kill tens of millions of people …